a-b-street/abstreet/docs/lanes.md

 	- multiple driving lanes on highways
 		- dashed white lines

-	- jump to road ID and debug those weird intersections
 	- debug impossibly long derived roads, like the horizontal E McGraw. try to detect by comparing length of original points with length of derived center pts.
 	- big maps start centered over emptiness
 	- some bldg paths are quite long.